This information explains how to care for a suspected or actual extravasation.

 - Do not massage the area.

-Your nurse will call you the day after the suspected or actual extravasation to check on you.
+If the medication that leaked was chemotherapy, your nurse will call you the day after the suspected or actual extravasation to check on you.
 He or she will continue to call you once a week for the next 3 to 6 weeks.
 Your nurse will let you know if you need to continue caring for your extravasation site.